 High Dynamic Range (HDR) videos are known for their stunningly vivid colors, sharp contrast, and vibrant images.
 There are quite a few different versions of such videos, HDR, HDR10, HLG and Dolby Vision to name a few.
 However, not all devices and displays are compatible with HDR content, and they may not be able to render these videos properly, such as washed-out color issue.
-This is where HDR to SDR conversion comes in.

 HDR to SDR conversion is essential because it allows users to view HDR content on devices that do not support HDR technology.
 Without the conversion, HDR content would only be accessible to users with HDR-compatible devices, limiting its reach and usefulness.
 Moreover, Standard Dynamic Range (SDR) technology has been around for a long time, and most devices in use today support SDR content, making it the most widely accepted standard for display images and videos.